kqr/kqr.github.com/_posts/2013-02-06-part-9-side-effects.md

 There is another kind of expression though, and you have used it a lot.
 Remember that `putStr "hello"` is also an expression?
 It does compute a value (a value we still are not going to care for) but it also produces text on the screen.
 The result, as far as the user is concerned, is different each time it is computed.
 The first time the result will be the text "hello" on the screen.
 The second time around, the result will be "hellohello" on the screen.
 This kind of expression is called "impure" and we say that it has "side effects."

-Remember that there is a distinction in Haskell between "pure" expressions, that simply compute a value, and expressions with "side effects," that can change the world in some way.
+Try to remember that there is a distinction in Haskell between "pure" expressions, that simply compute a value, and expressions with "side effects," that can change the world in some way.
 All I/O computations have side effects.

 A `putStr` computation is still a fairly predictable expression.
 One that is a lot worse is `getLine`.
 If your program is not run by a very simple-minded user, the line of text you get from the user will be different almost every time `getLine` is computed.
 Contrast this to something like `4 + 7` where the result will be the same all the time.
 Haskell sees expressions that generate different things each time they are run as something bad, and strives to isolate the unpredictable parts of a program as much as possible.
 This is why someone coming from other programming languages might think that `getLine` behaves a little different from what they are used to.